blwhit/AutorunHunter/README.md

-  -Include    Comma-separated strings to add to known bad list -Whitelist  Key/value pairs to add to global whitelist ("Value" = "Field") -Console    Show suspicious entries in colored console output -CSV        Export suspicious entries to CSV in the temp folder -XML        Export suspicious entries to Excel (.xlsx) via COM automation -Open       Open the exported file(s) after creation -All        Return all entries, disables filtering
+  -Include    Comma-separated strings to add to known bad list -Whitelist  Key/value pairs to add to global whitelist ("Value" = "Field") -Console    Show suspicious entries in colored console output -CSV        Export suspicious entries to CSV in the specified path or default folder -XML        Export suspicious entries to Excel (.xlsx) via COM automation -Open       Open the exported file(s) after creation -All        Return all entries, disables filtering